Content Marketing Strategy: How to Measure Content Effectiveness

 Website traffic is one of the most important metrics for content marketing.
 This metric enables you to identify where your visitors are coming from.

-These four prominent types of website traffic are essential: organic search, social, direct and referral.
-Google Analytics is the most popular tool, whereby these traffic types are listed under ‘Acquisition’.
+These four prominent types of website traffic are essential: organic search, social, direct, and referral.
+Google Analytics is the most popular tool, whereby these traffic types are listed under ‘acquisition’.

 It’s important to understand how these four types are interdependent.
 Each traffic type reveals integral information, and the best content marketers will know what to withdraw.

-Social, direct and referral traffic collectively increase your organic search results.
-Significant organic search results show your site’s being found through search engines; an imperative for site success.
+Social, direct, and referral traffic collectively increase your organic search results.
+Significant organic search results show your site’s being found through search engines, an imperative for site success.

 Further to this, you’ll then want to measure referral traffic.
 This determines how much time a visitor spends on-site and off-site.
+One can also look at the number of existing customers coming to visit.

-2. Behaviour Flow
+2. Content Marketing Strategy: Behaviour Flow

 Behavior flow provides content marketers with a clear depiction of how visitors travel throughout a site.
+You can extend this out further from social media all the way to paying customers.

 This user path will enable you to pinpoint the exact areas of your site that need improvement.
 It will also help you to rate the effectiveness of click-throughs, entry and landing pages.